AbhiFutureTech/REST-API-with-SpringBoot-MySQL-JPA/README.md

 * open _src/main/resources/application.properties_

-* change ^spring.datasource.username^ and ,spring.datasource.password, as per your mysql installation
+* change ~spring.datasource.username~ and ,spring.datasource.password, as per your mysql installation

 4. Build and run the app using maven